dashqrcodes/dashqrcodes/README.md

 <tr>
 <td width="50%">

-**DASH Memories** makes a beautiful way to remember a loved.

-AI mobile app that allows users to "step into their photographs" a Sora-like experience connected to your phone's camera roll for your memories.
+**DASH Memories** AI mobile app that allows users to "step into their photographs" a Sora-like experience connected to your phone's camera roll for your memories.

 </td>
 <td width="50%">